united-security-providers/usp-core-waap-killercoda/usp-core-waap-basic/step3/info.md

 > &#128270; If you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide

-Having the USP Core WAAP operator installed and ready to go, you can configure the `CoreWaapService` instance to protect the Juiceshop web app:
+Having the USP Core WAAP operator installed and ready to go, you can configure the `CoreWaapService` instance to protect the Juice Shop web app:

 ```yaml
 apiVersion: waap.core.u-s-p.ch/v1alpha1